JezielBG-UofA/Music_IR_CSC_483/README.md

   never be ran by a user, this file will be ran by the setup.sh program

 ### music_score_retrieval.py
 - This is the main file of the project.
-A user should only run this after setup.sh has been executed.
-  This file sets up different scores for different tracks, and it holds the IRSystem class.
+This file sets up different scores for different tracks, and it holds the IRSystem class. the class contains methods for querying for tracks based on user provided input.
+This file is not meant to be ran, query.py is the file that should be ran by users.

 ### setup.sh
 - This file is the first file that should be ran.
 NOTICE: This file needs to be ran in git bash in order for